CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "How are variables that cannot be mapped handled during the conversion process?"

     When converting between different data standards, it is common to encounter situations where some variables cannot be directly mapped to their equivalent in the target standard.
 In such cases, the original variable is typically stored under the `info` property in the converted file.
 While Beacon v2 has a flexible schema that allows for this, Phenopackets v2 schema is more restrictive in this regard.
+For instance, `biosample` information on PXF will end up in BFF `_info`.

     ##### last change 2023-03-25 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)